AndresHerrera/croprows_generator_pa/README.md

 ## Performance Requirements

 CRG requires a system with at least a 2.0 Megahertz CPU and 2 Gigabytes of RAM.
-However, these requirements can support efectively processing small crop eld areas.
+However, these requirements can support efectively processing small crop field areas.
 Performance depends on the orthomosaic size and as a result, the system requirements for bigger orthomosaics are more demanding.

 ## License